Thursday, 15 October 2009

 Foreign institutional investors (FIIs) can now purchase

-up to 100 per cent of the paid-up capital,
+up to 100 per cent of the paid-up capital, including equity

 shares and convertible debentures, of Indiabulls Power